BitVaibhav/Love-virus/README.md

 # Love-virus
-Just try the Love Virus which is made just for fun... doesnt actually harm your PC.
+Try the Love Virus which is made just for fun... doesnt actually harm your PC.
 Just for fun..
 Lets give it a try !!!!!